Faerbit/non-mobile-link/README.md

 This is a little reddit bot which submits the non-mobile link for a website.

-This is very WIP and doesn't work at all!
+This is very WIP and does work a little bit.
+Further testing needed.